-(2) The market value of the awards as reflected in this table was based on the \$18.61 closing market price per share of our common stock on December 31, 2020.

-(3) The table below sets forth our outstanding PSU awards as of December 31, 2020.
-Unless the award is forfeited or vesting is accelerated because of a termination of employment or change of control as described below under "Potential Payments upon Termination or Change in Control," the restrictions on the target PSUs granted as part of our LTI program will lapse in one-third increments following the end of each year in the three-year performance period as set forth in the table below.
-The table below includes tranches of awards that paid out in early 2021 based on 2020 adjusted EPS results.
+- The market value of the awards as reflected in this table was based on the \$87.93 closing market price per share of our common stock on December 29, 2023. - (3) The table below sets forth our outstanding PSU awards as of December 31, 2023.
+Unless the award is forfeited or vesting is accelerated because of a termination of employment, retirement or change of control as described below under "Potential Payments upon Termination or Change in Control," the restrictions on the target PSUs granted as part of our LTI program will lapse in one-third increments following the end of each year in the three-year performance period as set forth in the table below.
+The table below includes tranches of awards that paid out in early 2024 based on 2023 adjusted EPS results.
+The table below also includes the Special Award of 160,000 PSUs as described in the section titled "Potential Payments Upon Termination or Change of Control-Executive Employment Agreement - Mr. Cutillo".